An original theory or New Hypothesis regarding the Expansion of the Universe.

 What is the Cosmological Principle?

-On the largest scales, the universe is spatially homogeneous and isotropic.
+On the largest scales, the universe is homogeneous and isotropic.

 When physicist Arno Penzias